-William Wright intrigues me, as someone who grew up and is still part of a working class life, because it is the story of someone challenging expectations on people’s place in society.
-As his book’s title suggests, ‘From Chimney-Boy to Councillor’ tells his reader that he makes himself a more respected individual.
+William Wright intrigues me, as someone who grew up and is still part of a working-class life, because it is the story of someone challenging expectations about people’s place in society.
+As the title to his memoir suggests, ‘From Chimney-Boy to Councillor’ tells his reader that he makes himself a more respected individual.

 At the moment, I only have the first half of Wright’s book.
-The only other known copy, at least available to the public, is in London!
+The only other known copy, at least available to the public, is at the British Library in London!

 Wright learns how unfair life can be, and seems to hold himself to a new value, that he no longer needs to be a chimney-boy at the age of fourteen: ‘I had a good cry for having been so wrongly treated through no fault of my own.
-I decided to run away to sea.’
-(17) Yes, this seems like an over-reaction, but the incentive behind it is not.
-In that moment, Wright learned life is not about appeasing to your family’s expectations on your career, that you can change what you want to do in a single, radical moment.
+I decided to run away to sea’ (17).
+Yes, this seems like an over-reaction, but the incentive behind it is not.
+In that moment, Wright learned life is not about appeasing your family’s expectations on your career, and that you can change what you want to do in a single, radical moment.

-As is the case, most of the time, for people, Wright demonstrates how you cannot stay away from home forever: ‘Well, as time went on my father was taken ill and sent for me to come home and help with his work.’
-(21) If William’s father was unable to work, then it would mean the main family breadwinner would have to be William.
-It is also an interesting reference to illness, despite his father still being able to work when sick, this would not be the case for everyone.
+As is the case for many people, Wright demonstrates how you cannot stay away from home forever: ‘Well, as time went on my father was taken ill and sent for me to come home and help with his work’ (21).
+If William’s father was unable to work, then it would mean the main family breadwinner would have to be William.
+It is also an interesting reference to illness, as despite his father still being able to work when sick, this would not be the case for everyone.
 Without the widespread availability of medicine, the flu or a small infection could be fatal.

 In the end, however, if William did not help his father then he may have not learned the skills necessary to become a successful businessman.
 This will be explored further in my first thematic post: Education and Class.